dbt-ethz/Axolotl/axolotl-2.0/README.md

 * not (yet) backwards compatible
 * not all components translated (yet)
 * some new components not in 1.x
+* update 190708: axGradient renamed to axOverlay and "real" gradient calculation added

 ![Axolotl Logo](icons/palette.png)